Wednesday PM Forecast: never ending summer continues, another alert tomorrow

 Look for the well above average temperatures and low end afternoon rain chance to continue.
 A weak cold front will try to bring in some drier air by the second half of the weekend.

-A *HEAT ADVISORY* will be in effect on Thursday from 11am to 7pm across the entire viewing area except St. Mary Parish.
+A *HEAT ADVISORY* will be in effect on Thursday from 11am to 7pm across the entire viewing area.
 Feels-like temperatures could be as high as 108 to 112 expected.

 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.